bredelings/BayesianEstimatorSelfing/README.md

 A Bayesian method for estimating self-fertilization rates and other mating system parameters

 ## Introduction
+BES is a software package for estimating self-fertilization (selfing) rates and other mating system parameters.
+BES contains models of pure hermaphroditism, androdioecy, and gynodioecy.
+BES also contains a generic model for estimating selfing rates independent of a mating system.
+BES estimates parameters in a Bayesian framework using MCMC.

 BES is a Unix command line program that is developed primarily on Linux.
 BES also runs on Windows and Mac OS X, but it is not a GUI program.
 Instead, you must run it in a terminal.
 Therefore, you might want to keep a [Unix Tutorial](http://www.ee.surrey.ac.uk/Teaching/Unix) or